 Discover Gnaw Bone…it’s “Gnawesome!”

 While it may have a funny and weird name, Gnaw Bone is actually a pretty cool place…we’d even go as far as saying it’s “Gnawesome!”
 Sitting less than five miles to the east of Nashville on State Road 46 is tiny little Gnaw Bone.
 For being so small, Gnaw Bone has big things going on!
 This up-and-coming community has plenty of fun things to check out.
 Find some fascinating keepsakes at the Brown County Antique Mall, tour and sample at Brown County Winery and Bear Wallow Distillery, or enjoy some freshly baked treats and artisan goods at the Gnaw Bone Country Store and Bakery.
 There’s also Gnawbone Coffee, serving up delicious coffee and even better breads, desserts, and more!
-Of course, we can’t leave out the new Gnaw Bone Creek Trading Post!
 Now you definitely want to go!